BestBuyAPIs/api-documentation/source/includes/_overview.md

     }
 ```

-If you need to serach for the values of more than one attribute and **all** of the attributes must be present, combine them with an ampersand `&`.
+If you need to search for the values of more than one attribute and **all** of the attributes must be present, combine them with an ampersand `&`.

 <div></div>